-Implementing change in the workplace is slow, incremental steps helps people to adjust and become comfortable in the new flexible environment a little at a time.
+Implementing change in your organization is slow, incremental steps helps people to adjust and become comfortable in the new flexible environment a little at a time.
 That’s one reason Suncorp chose to implement agile working in their existing space.
 Some companies implement agile working for the first time when moving to new space.
 However, this practice can make it even more difficult for employees to adjust.
 A new space adds another big new factor into the equation and forces people into making the shift to a new way of working all at once.

 Instead, Suncorp developed a plan for implementing change in the workplace that entailed small shifts over a 2-month period, with the specific changes determined by each project team.